This is my all-time team for Germany. If there were an All-Time World Cup, this would be the 23 players I would bring to the tournament.

 RB: Berti Vogts

-Nicknamed “Der Terrier”.
-He won 5 Bundesliga titles with the great Borussia Mönchengladbach of the 1970's.
+Nicknamed “Der Terrier”, Vogts was one of the greatest rightback in German history.
+He won 5 Bundesliga titles and two UEFA Cups with the great Borussia Mönchengladbach of the 1970's.
+He had 95 caps, winning both the World Cup in 1974 and the European Championshipmin 1972.
 He famously marked Johan Cruyff out of the WC Final in 1974.
-He also won a European Champions in 1972.

 RB/LB/DM: Philipp Lahm

 Lahm was the captain of the 2014 World Cup winning team.
 He had 113 capos for Germany from 2004 to 2014.
 For club football, he played his entire career with Bayern Munich, except for a loan spell with VfB Stuttgart.
 He also won the treble in 2013 when Bayern Munich won the Champions' League, the German Cup and the Bundesliga on the same year.
 He was included in the World Cup team of the tournament in 2006 and 2010.

 Kohler was regarded one of the best defenders in the 1990's.
 He earned 105 caps for West Germany/Germany between 1986 and 1998.
 He won the World Cup in 1990 and the European Championship in 1996.
 For his club career, he played with Koln, Bayern Munich, Juventus and Borussia Dortmund.
 He won the Champions' League in 1997 with Borussia Dortmund.